eerkela/bertrand/docs/source/content/api/extension_func.rst

     >>> foo()
     (24, -17)

-They can be reset to their default by simply deleting the attribute:
+They can be reset to their default using :meth:`ExtensionFunc.reset_defaults` or by simply deleting the attribute:

 .. doctest::